spacemeshos/testnet-guide/setup.md

 # Full Node Setup

-The Spacemesh App now prompts you to setup a full node.
+The Spacemesh App now prompts you to setup a full p2p node.

 [Screen Shot Here]

-A full node is...
+TODO: A full p2p node is...

 Click on 'Setup' and follow the on-screen instructions.